inoas/glychee/README.md

 A simple Gleam benchmark runner which wraps [Benchee](https://github.com/bencheeorg/benchee) for the heavy lifting.

-Named after [Gleam](https://gleam.run), Benchee and their fruity offspring, [Lychee](https://en.wikipedia.org/wiki/Lychee):
+Named after [Gleam](https://gleam.run), Benchee and their fruity [Lychee](https://en.wikipedia.org/wiki/Lychee) offspring:

 <img src="https://upload.wikimedia.org/wikipedia/commons/4/46/Litchi_chinensis_fruits.JPG" alt="photo of a Lychee" style="max-height: 10em"/>

+## Requirements

+- Requires Gleam 0.24 or later.
+- A recent Elixir and Hex must be installed.
+You might be required to run `mix local.hex` after installing Elixir.

 ## Quick start

-_Notice: Requires at least gleam 0.24 (or gleam 0.0.0-nightly-221019 or later)._

-Also requires `Elixir` and `hex` be installed.
-You might be required to run `mix local.hex` after installing Elixir.

-1. Add glychee to your project: `gleam add glychee`.
+1. Add Glychee to your project: `gleam add glychee`.
 2. Create a a custom benchmarking module for example named `my_benchmark` that contains a `main`-function.
 In that module you will define which `Function`s to benchmark with one or many `Data`.